 As stated previously, native vegetation in the Great Basin is adapted to the area's highly variable precipitation occurrence and distribution patterns.
-It is common for periods of drought to be followed by one or more wet years.
 Native perennial shrubs and grasses have adapted to these unusual conditions by developing deep root systems and other characteristics designed to conserve moisture.
 The recruitment and establishment of the number of new bunch grass plants may vary by only 5 % between dry years and wet years.

-In large areas of the Great Basin, cheatgrass (Bromus tectorum) and red brome (Bromus rubens) - both nonnative invasive species - have displaced native vegetation.
-Both are fire-adapted and respond quickly following a wildland fire, giving cheatgrass and red brome a great competitive advantage.
-Once established, they have the ability to convert the site to a mono-culture due to frequent, recurring fires that do not give the native vegetation a chance to reestablish.
+In large areas of the Great Basin, cheatgrass (Bromus tectorum)) - a nonnative invasive species - has displaced native vegetation.
+Cheatgrass is fire-adapted and responds quickly following a wildland fire, giving cheatgrass a great competitive advantage.
+Once established, it has the ability to convert the site to a monoculture due to frequent, recurring fires that do not give the native vegetation a chance to reestablish.

 In dry years, cheatgrass will often germinate in the spring and grow to be only 5-6 inches tall.
-However, during periods when sufficient moisture is present and precipitation occurs during the right time of the year, cheatgrass will germinate more successfully in the fall, resulting in dense stands of new plants the following spring that are 5 times taller than during dry years (Elmore et al., as quoted by Bradley, B.A. and J.F.
+However, during periods when sufficient moisture is present and precipitation occurs during the right time of the year, cheatgrass will germinate more successfully in the fall, resulting in dense stands of new plants the following spring that are 5 times taller than during dry years (Elmore, et al., as quoted by Bradley, B.A. and J.F.
 Mustard 2004).
 After becoming established in the fall, the new plants put down roots throughout the winter when conditions are favorable.
 The plants' root systems are able to absorb moisture accumulated throughout the winter and start growing as soon as soil temperatures rise above freezing.
 Cheatgrass may grow to be 20 inches tall in wet years.

-Cheatgrass production in wet years can average 3,461 pounds/acre compared to 361 pounds/acre in a typical dry year (Pellant, date unknown).
+Cheatgrass production in wet years can average 3,461 pounds/acre compared to 361 pounds/acre in a typical dry year (Hull and Pehanec 1947, as quoted in Pellant 1996).5